mpampuch/nextflow-notes/README.md

 ## Configuring Nextflow

-The first thing that nextflow looks for when a workflow is run is configuration files in multiple locations.
+The first thing that Nextflow looks for when a workflow is run is configuration files in multiple locations.
 Since each configuration file can contain conflicting settings, the sources are ranked to determine which settings are applied.
 Possible configuration sources, in order of priority:

 1. Parameters specified on the command line (`--something value`)